Home > Types of essay > How to write a Dialectic essay

 Text preview of this guide:

-This page of the guide has 518 words.
-Download the full version above.
+This page of the guide has 1,193 words.

 The dialectic essay is typically used in philosophy to explore the whole range of perspectives about a philosophical stance.
-Students often tend to endorse one opinion without being able to see the merits of the opposition’s point point of view.
-For example, if the student is against abortion, he or she may be unable to understand why the opposition feels that the right to choose is important.
+Students often tend to endorse one opinion without being able to see the merits of the opposition’s point of view.
+For example, if the student is against abortion, they may be unable to understand why the opposition feels that the right to choose is important.
 The dialectic essay forces the student to consider the opposing side’s opinion.
 Elements of the dialectic essay are also used in the basic argumentative essay because the structure allows the writer to refute the opposition’s argument.

 Tone and Audience